Nor Shamsiah Mohd Yunus

-Nor Shamsiah binti Mohd Yunus (born 1964) is the Governor of the Central Bank of Malaysia from 1 July 2018, replacing Tan Sri Muhammad bin Ibrahim.
-She has served as Deputy Governor of Bank Negara from 2010 to 2013 and from 2013 to 2016.
+Nor Shamsiah binti Mohd Yunus (born 1964) was the 9th Governor of the Central Bank of Malaysia from 2018 to 2023, replacing Tan Sri Muhammad bin Ibrahim.
+She served as Deputy Governor of Bank Negara from 2010 to 2013 and from 2013 to 2016.
 Later, she joined the International Monetary Fund as Assistant Director of the Financial and Capital Markets Division.

-She is the second woman to be appointed as Governor of the National Bank after Tan Sri Dr Zeti Akhtar Aziz.
+She is the second woman to be appointed Governor of the National Bank after Tan Sri Dr Zeti Akhtar Aziz.

 Education

 She holds a Bachelor of Arts degree in Accounting from the University of South Australia and is a chartered accountant (CPA).

 Career

 Bank Negara Malaysia

 She has been in working at Bank Negara Malaysia since 1987.
 In 1999, she was appointed Director of the Bank's Regulation Department until 2004.
 On 1 December 2004 she was appointed Assistant Governor of Bank Negara Malaysia.
 She has served as the Deputy Governor of the Central Bank twice, namely in 2010-2013 and 2013–2016.
-She was finally appointed as Governor of Bank Negara Malaysia from 1 July 2018.
+She was finally appointed Governor of Bank Negara Malaysia from 1 July 2018.